cjmjhu/streamlit/a_star_search/cmcginn5/README.md

 ***jhu-logo.png***: an image used for display in the app

 ### INSTRUCTIONS FOR RUNNING:
+This app is deployed on Streamlit at: https://cjmjhu-streamlit-a-star-searchcmcginn5cmcginn5-sjul5h.streamlit.app/

+If you would like to run the app locally, use the following instructions

-Use the en605645 environment as provided by the course materials for EN.605.645.
+1. Use the cjmjhu environment as provided by the https://github.com/cjmjhu/streamlit/tree/main/environments/cjmjhu.yml file.
+To set up the environment, run `conda env create -f cjmjhu.yml`.
+You may also pip install each of the specified libraries if not using conda.

-1. Unzip the cmcginn5.zip file to a location you can access with the command line.
+2. Save all files in the cmcginn5 folder to a location you can access with the command line.
 2. On the command line, navigate to the root project folder (cmcginn5).
 3. Run the command: streamlit run cmcginn5.py